mojaloop/documentation/deployment-guide/local-setup-mac.md

 This section will guide the reader through the deployment process to setup Kubernetes within Docker.

-If you are new to Kubernetes it is strongly recommended to familiarize yourself with Kubernetes.
-[Kubernetes Concepts](https://kubernetes.io/docs/concepts/overview/) is a good place to start and will provide an overview.

-The following are Kubernetes concepts used within the project.
-An understanding of these concepts is imperative before attempting the deployment;

-* Deployment
-* Pod
-* ReplicaSets
-* Service
-* Ingress
-* StatefulSet
-* DaemonSet
-* Ingress Controller
-* ConfigMap
-* Secret

 ### 1.1.
 Kubernetes Installation with Docker

 * **kubectl** Complete set of installation instruction are available [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/).